Cfnatic7/drum_machine/README.md

 # Drum Machine

 This is a training project made for freecodecamp's front end frameworks course.
+You can check the deployment [here](https://cfnatic7.github.io/drum_machine/).

 # Technologies used:
 - React
-- react-redux
 - bootstrap

 ## Available Scripts